 The value of product reviews goes far beyond their ability to influence purchases.
-While peer recommendations are an essential resource for business decision-makers, especially with technology buys, they also provide a barometer of customer opinion that help companies better understand and meet expectations.
+While peer recommendations are an essential resource for business decision-makers, especially with technology buys, they also provide a barometer of customer opinion that helps companies better understand and meet expectations.

 Constant optimization is a default setting for most companies, with ongoing and painstaking reviews of how they do things driving improvements that make their products and services the best they can be.
 Basing these refinements on accurate insight is key, and a significant contributing aspect comes from the user, their experience, and feedback.

-Through reviews, businesses can judge their success thus far, identify which adjustments could improve future results and — most importantly — pinpoint the steps they must take to ensure the user is getting what they need.
+Through reviews, businesses can judge their success thus far, identify which adjustments could improve future results, and — most importantly — pinpoint the steps they must take to ensure the user is getting what they need.

 Rising up the ranks

 As the majority of firms will know, G2 is the business product review and ranking platform where verified users share experiences and feedback on software and tech.
 We’re proud to announce G2 has recognized Adverity as a leader in the Momentum Grid Report for tech that allows companies to make the most of their Extract, Transform and Load (ETL) tools.